LucasBehrendt/tech-blog/README.md

     os.environ["CLOUDINARY_URL"] = "cloudinary://************************"
     ```

-  - In your Heroku Config Vars, add the key CLOUDINARY_URL with your cloudinary api url value.
+  - In your Heroku Config Vars, add the key CLOUDINARY_URL with your Cloudinary api url value.

   - Set one more Heroku Config Var name DISABLE_COLLECTSTATIC with the value of 1.
-This is a temporary variable to be able to deploy to heroku without any static files.
+This is a temporary variable to be able to deploy to Heroku without any static files.

   - The last environment variable to set in env.py is to make sure DEBUG is set to True when running the server locally, but when deployed to Heroku it will be set to False:
     ```